Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Expect.md

 > **any**(`classType`): `any`

-Defined in: node\_modules/@types/jest/index.d.ts:721
+Defined in: node\_modules/@types/jest/index.d.ts:748

 Matches anything that was created with the given constructor.
-You can use it inside `toEqual` or `toBeCalledWith` instead of a literal value.
+You can use it inside `toEqual` or `toHaveBeenCalledWith` instead of a literal value.

 #### Parameters